xenia-e/capstone/README.md

 ## Process:
 1. Ask the question
 2. Description of column types
-3. Load Libraries
+3. Import Libraries
-4. Load the dataset from database
+4. Load the data from the database
 5. Look at shape and summarize dataset
 6. Look at visualizations to explore the data
 7. Pre-process the Data for our model
-8. Select features and targets
+8. Encode Object Data
-9. Encode the data
+9. Select features and targets
 10. Scale the data
 11. Split test and train
-12. Build our ensemble
+12. Build our model (Random Forest Classifer and Neural Network)

 ### Questions: